kjlj/scRNA-seq_VDJ/README.md

 ## Additional information

-### alternative reference sets
+### Alternative reference sets

-Alternatvies to IMGT exists for sets of germline genes to use for references.
-NCBI, OGRdb.
+Alternatives to IMGT exists for sets of germline genes to use for references.
+One useful resource from the AIRR-C (adaptive immune receptor repertoire community) is [OGRDB](https://ogrdb.airr-community.org/).
+OGRDB offers fasta formatted germline reference sets for [direct or API download](https://wordpress.vdjbase.org/index.php/ogrdb_news/downloading-germline-sets-from-the-command-line-or-api/) that can be feed into the workflow for creating reference databases for use with IgBLAST as described [here](docs/igblast_setup.md).

-### rhapsody V(D)J
+### Rhapsody V(D)J

-For Rhapsody data can use the VDJ_Dominant_Contigs_AIRR tab-delimed file as a starting point for post-processing.
+For Rhapsody data can use the VDJ_Dominant_Contigs_AIRR tab-delimited file(s) as a starting point for post-processing.
 The Rhapsody output already includes the allele level information for the nearest germline match and appears to use a recent version of the IMGT reference, however it lacks percent identity columns in the output that can be used for SHM levels.
 The % identity can be calculated from the available output as the sequence and germline strings are included, but can optionally re-run IgBLAST to get the output.

-To run IgBLAST, first need to extract the sequences from the tab-delimited file and create FASTA file(s) for input to IgBLAST.

-TODO: add example of script to extract
+To run IgBLAST, it is necessary to extract the sequences from the tab-delimited file and create FASTA file(s) for input to IgBLAST.
+An example of a [perl script]() to do this is available on the [github repository](https://github.com/kjlj/scRNA-seq_VDJ)